Lectures, Problems Classes and Assessment

 I was on the MSci programme, which has been a great springboard into PhD-level study: the project in particular allows you to work closely with an expert in their field, bringing you right up to the cutting-edge of research."

-Every compulsory module in the First and Second Year also holds a weekly Problems Class.
-The main purpose of the weekly classes is to discuss the lecture material and to sort out any difficulties arising from problems sheets set by the lecturers.
-Each week students will be given sheets of problems to tackle.
+Every compulsory module in the First and Second Year also holds regular Problems Classes.
+The main purpose of the classes is to discuss the lecture material and to sort out any difficulties arising from problems sheets set by the lecturers.
+Students are given regular sheets of problems to tackle.
 It is very important to spend adequate time on these.
 Students will probably have found Mathematics relatively easy at school or college and should not find it surprising if they find that they need to work much harder at Mathematics at university, where the subject is more about problem solving and rigorous proof than about tackling routine exercises and calculations.

 To help students with the transition from school to university level Mathematics, the Department tries to give students as much support as possible in the first year.
 In addition to the problems classes, lecturers have office hours and students will have two small tutorials—one with our Personal Tutor, an academic, and one with a fourth year peer tutor, in which to go over problems in more depth.
 The best way to get the most out of these sessions is to have done a good deal of independent work before coming to these tutorials in order to be able to get the help you need, and know what questions to ask.

 Problems Classes also take place for Third and Fourth Year modules, but are not timetabled with separate times.
-They form part of the cohesive 30 hours of lectures.
+They form part of the cohesive lecture series.
 Individual lectures will set the pace for the modules and problems classes will be held appropriately.

 Office hours continue to provide extra support for Second through Fourth Year modules just as in the First Year.
 Students should feel they have the support, place and time to ask questions from their lecturers.

 Learning is assessed in a number of ways in the Mathematics Department, including in-class tests, take-home coursework, projects and oral presentations.
+Some assessments are individual, some may be group assesments.
 Assessments are designed to motivate and monitor the progress of each student throughout their courses, and allow students to gain feedback on their learning and work.